norlab/LIS-546-SPR2021/content/tidy-data.md

 </table>
 <br>

 Our dataset now contains only two observations - the GDP and Population for the UK and USA in 2016.
 But, note that we also solved a separate problem that plagues the scattering of observations.
-In the first dataset we had to declare, in the `Value`, the unit of measurement.
+In the first dataset we had to declare, in the `Number` column, the unit of measurement.
 GDP is measure in the trillions of USD and Population is measured in the millions of count of people.
 Through our wide pivot transformation we now have a standard measurement unit for each variable, and no longer have to include measurement information in our values.
-(One reason this is important is that the value can have a [data type](https://en.wikipedia.org/wiki/Data_type) that is useful for performing mathematics.
+(One reason this is important is that the value can now have a [data type](https://en.wikipedia.org/wiki/Data_type) that is useful for performing mathematics.
 Originally, the value was a combination of a number (e.g. type = numeric) and words (e.g. type = string).
 Most data analysis tools will coerce the entire value into a string/character and the user will not be able to perform calculations.)
 In this example we have not included the metadata about the variable.
-Ideally we would have a data dictionary indicating the standard unit of measurement or we would state it explicitly in the column heading.
+Ideally, we would either conform to a metadata schema that specifies units, or include a data dictionary indicating the standard unit of measurement, or we state it explicitly in the column heading (such as `GDP_USD_trillions`).
 How you indicate the units of measurement will vary depending on your domain and the standard practices in your setting.

 In sum, the pivot works to either:

 1. Transform variables so that they correspond with just one observation.
 We do this by adding new observations.
 This makes a tidy dataset longer.
 2. Transform values that are acting as variables.
 We do this by creating new variables and replacing the incorrect observation.
 This makes a tidy dataset wider.

 ## Separating and Gathering
 Two other types of transformations are often necessary to create a tidy dataset: **Separating** values that may be incorrectly combined, and **Gathering** redundant values into a single variable.
 Both of these transformations are highly context dependent.